dbt-opiner/dbt-opiner/README.md

 Far from being a dbt framework, this less ambitious tool aims to help enforce standards and best practices in dbt projects at scale, as part of the data mesh architecture’s federated governance principle.

 Although other similar tools exist, they fall short in some aspects:
-  - [dbt-project-evaluator](https://dbt-labs.github.io/dbt-project-evaluator/latest/) doesn't work as a pre-commit hook and it requires a connection to the database to run.
-Also it's a nightmare of jinja macros and dbt_project configs.
+  - [dbt-project-evaluator](https://dbt-labs.github.io/dbt-project-evaluator/latest/) doesn't work well as a pre-commit hook and in a multi project repo.
+Also it's a nightmare of jinja macros and dbt_project configs that need to be set up in every exisiting dbt project that you want to evaluate.
   - [dbt-checkpoint](https://github.com/dbt-checkpoint/dbt-checkpoint) doesn't work well with multi projects repositories and doesn't provide a way to define custom opinions (with different levels of severity).
   - [dbt-score](https://dbt-score.picnic.tech/) doesn't work as a pre-commit hook and it's oriented to check mainly the metadata of the nodes.
 Other checks like one model per yml file or explicit column selection are not easy to integrate.